🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 And so, you know, Laura was talking a moment ago about feeling disembodied on psychiatric medications.

-And when when experts have looked at this and they say, you know, how do these drugs make people do this?
+And when experts have looked at this and they say, you know, how do these drugs make people do this?

-I was at uh the young women's leadership summit, which was at one of the events that he did, and I was on a panel talking about faith and being, you know, a person of faith living in a large liberal city.
+And I was on a panel talking about faith and being, you know, a person of faith living in a large liberal city.

 I was in New York at the time.